Reclaimed Water FAQ

 Why does the City need a reclaimed water program?

 Tampa's highest water use is during its annual dry season from March through June.
 During this time, the water levels can become very low in the Hillsborough River Reservoir and other water sources while irrigation demands are the highest.
-While the City's multi-faceted Water Efficiency and Conservation Program has been in existence for more than 15 years, using valuable reclaimed water for irrigation as an alternative to potable (drinking) water is the next logical step in maximizing Tampa's drinking water supply.
+While the City's multi-faceted Water Efficiency and Conservation Program has been in existence for nearly 20 years, using valuable reclaimed water for irrigation as an alternative to potable (drinking) water is the next logical step in maximizing Tampa's drinking water supply.
 The use of reclaimed water in place of drinking water for irrigation purposes reduces the stress on freshwater resources and helps save our natural systems.

 When can I use my reclaimed water?